neelsmith/LSJMining.jl/README.md

 # LSJMining.jl

-Quarry morphological data from the Perseus project edition of Liddell-Scott-Jones *Greek Lexicon*.
+- quarry morphological data from the Perseus project edition of Liddell-Scott-Jones *Greek Lexicon*
+- compose stem tables for use with Kanones